laravel-mix/laravel-mix/UPGRADE.md

 Please review your `package.json` dependencies list for any third-party tools or plugins that may not yet be compatible with webpack 5 or PostCSS 8.

+### Check Your Node Version

+Mix has bumped its minimum Node requirement from version 8 to 12.14.0.
+Please check which version you have installed (`node -v`) and ensure that it meets this requirement.

 ### Update Your NPM Scripts